 World Book online is a paid subscription by the district for student and teacher use.
 It provides the most updated information within an encyclopedia.
 With movies, sounds and links to other resources, students can find information on almost any topic they are interested in.
 The different levels of difficulty linked below ensure every learner is able to read and understand the topic he/she is discovering.

 World Book Online

 If you need a password, please make sure the device is logged in as your child's account.
 Then click "Spring Brook Resources" on the left hand side of this page.
 Finally and click "home access" at the top of that page.

 The Bluestem Award: Illinois' Grades 3-5 Readers' Choice Award

 The Bluestem Award is a student choice award four our state.
 Every year there are 20 books on the list that appeal to middle grades.
 This year at Spring Brook, fourth and fifth grades are able to participate if they choose.
-If students want to vote in late February/March, they'll need to read at least 4 books to be eligible to vote in February.
-This award is popular at Spring Brook and the PTA contribute by purchasing some of the books for this program.
-Ms. Hoyle Ross book talks these titles and suggests these books throughout the school year.
+If students want to vote in late February/March, they'll need to read/listen to at least four books to be eligible.
+This award is super popular at Spring Brook and our generous PTA contributes by purchasing books for this program.
+Dr. Hoyle Ross booktalks these titles and suggests these books throughout the school year.
 Students drop fuzzies in the jar with the cover of the book they finished reading to help stay motivated.
-Participating students vote in February and the state winner is announced in late March.
+Participating students vote and the overall state winner is announced in late March.
 Students who are really into the program and would like to participate in the Battle of the Bluestems read at least 8 books and form teams to compete in a Kahoot in the spring in the LMC.